 School Highlights

-- Small teams of students and teachers offer a personalized learning experience.
+• Small teams of students and teachers offering a personalized learning experience

-- Introduction to extracurricular, cocurricular, sports, and other school-sponsored activities through Freshmen Seminar
+• Introduction to extracurricular, cocurricular, sports, and other school-sponsored activities through Freshman Seminar

-- Award-winning visual and performing arts classes include theatre, dance, orchestra, band, graphic design, choir, and visual arts.
+• Award-winning visual and performing arts classes, including theatre, dance, orchestra, band, graphic design, choir, and visual arts

 Quick Facts